 Students and Alumni

 The Miller Center offers a variety of employment and internship opportunities for graduate and undergraduate students.
-We hire researchers for our academic programs when there is need; however, we do not have any openings in those areas at this time.
 Any openings in the future will be posted here.

 Student Ambassadors Program

-- Kathering “Kaleigh” Pittman is a first-year from Greensboro, North Carolina, planning to major in Neuroscience or Biochemistry with a minor in Art History.
+- Kaleigh Pittman is a second-year student from Greensboro, NC, planning to double major in Cognitive Science and Biochemisty with a minor in Art History.

 The Miller Center Undergraduate Research Award